A professional-grade fleet dashcam system provides many benefits:

 Since commercial vehicles are exposed to more extremes than non-commercial automobiles, dashcams must be robust.
 They should be able to record continuously for hours on end, handle jolts and bumps and continue functioning during temperature fluctuations.

-Many pro-grade dashcams include GPS data embedded in the video footage, HD video and may include Wide Dynamic Range (WDR) technology that can help you capture quality videos and high-level detail, such as license plate numbers, in both light and dark situations.
+Many pro-grade dashcams include GPS data embedded in the video footage and HD video.
+They may also include Wide Dynamic Range (WDR) technology that can help you capture quality videos and high-level detail, such as license plate numbers, in both light and dark situations.

 Here are three top features to look for when you consider professional-grade dashcams for your fleet.

 Dual-facing fleet dashcams record the road and the interior of the cab.
 Motive’s Smart Dashcam streamlines coaching, helps protect drivers, and will intelligently provide drivers with safety alerts.

 2. Integration with your fleet management software